This is the text only version of Phylo Jobs.

 Salary: Commensurate with qualifications and experience.
 Starting annual, full-¬‐time salary is $53,402 (27% of full-¬‐time salary for one semester is $7,209).
 Some credit will be given for prior college-¬‐level teaching experience (not including graduate student or summer session teaching).

 To apply for the position, please go to the following link:

 • Cover Letter (required)

 • Contact information for three professional/academic references (required)

-• Student Course Evaluations – no more than 3 courses (optional)
+• Student Course EvaIuations – no more than 3 courses (optional)

-Appointments for fall semester are usually reviewed in April and May, and in October and November for spring course needs, summer course needs in January and February, and on an as-‐needed basis.
-The pool will close on October 24, 2017; if you would like remain in the pool after that time you will need to submit a new application.
+Appointments for fall semester are usually reviewed in April and May, and in October and November for spring course needs, summer course needs in March and April, and on an as-¬‐needed basis.
+The pool will close on April 20, 2019; if you would like remain in the pool after that time you will need to submit a new application.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in APRecruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

-The Philosophy Department seeks candidates whose research or teaching has prepared them to contribute to our commitment to diversity and inclusion in higher education.
-Berkeley has an excellent benefits package and a number of policies and programs in place to support employees as they balance work and family.
+The Philosophy Department seeks candidates whose teaching or other related areas has prepared them to contribute to our commitment to diversity and inclusion in higher education.
+Berkeley has an excellent benefits package and a number of policies and programs in place to support employees as they balance work and family, if applicable.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.